Self-gravitating razor-thin disks around black holes via multi-hole seeds: Annular discs around Schwarzschild BHs

-Although the explicit expressions for the surface density and azimuthal pressure of the disk are too lengthy to be presented here, they can be obtained straightforwardly from the DCR procedure, Eq.~(\ref{eq:DCRtransformation}), applied to the seed metric functions $\psi$ and $\gamma$ (\ref{eq:psiSeed})--(\ref{eq:zi}), by means of expressions (\ref{eq:sigmaWeyl})--(\ref{eq:PphiWeyl}).
-The disk's surface density $\sigma$ always vanishes at the event horizon ($\sigma(0)=0$ in Weyl coordinates) and the azimuthal pressure $P_\varphi$ satisfies, in general, $P_\varphi(0)>0$.
-The disks have infinite extent; their density profile goes asymptotically as $\sigma\sim1/\rho^3$ (as in the case of the classical Kuzmin disk) and their pressure profile as $P_\varphi\sim1/\rho^4$.
-Accordingly, the circular speed of the counterrotating streams [$V^2=P_\varphi/\sigma$, see \cite{bicakLyndenbellKatz1993PRD, lemosLetelier1994PRD, gonzalezEspitia2003PRD}] has a Keplerian asymptotic profile $V\sim\rho^{-1/2}$.
-We always have $V^2<1$ outside the marginally stable orbit (see below), in such a way that the streams are physically plausible (although we may have $V^2>1$ in regions very close to the BH, but these regions are not considered as part of the disk, as explained below).
-We also note that the annular character of this ``BH + disk'' solution ($\sigma(0)=0$) is a purely relativistic effect, being related to the existence of an event horizon; the corresponding superposition ``monopole + $N$ Kuzmin potentials'' in Newtonian gravity always gives us a positive surface density at the disk center.
+Although the explicit expressions for the surface density and azimuthal pressure of the disc are too lengthy to be presented here, they can be obtained straightforwardly from the DCR procedure~(\ref{eq:DCRtransformation}) with $\lambda = Z_1$ applied to the seed metric functions $\psi$ and $\gamma$ (\ref{eq:psiSeed})--(\ref{eq:zi}), by means of expressions (\ref{eq:sigmaWeyl})--(\ref{eq:PphiWeyl}).
+The resulting metric functions are given by Equations (\ref{eq:psiSeed})--(\ref{eq:Ri}) but now with

+The disc's surface density $\sigma$ always vanishes at the event horizon ($\sigma(0)=0$ in Weyl coordinates) and the azimuthal pressure $P_\varphi$ satisfies, in general, $P_\varphi(0)>0$.
+The discs have infinite extent; their density profile goes asymptotically as $\sigma\sim1/\rho^3$ (as in the case of the classical Kuzmin disc) and their pressure profile as $P_\varphi\sim1/\rho^4$.
+Accordingly, the circular speed of the counterrotating streams ($V^2=P_\varphi/\sigma$, see \cite{bicakLyndenbellKatz1993PRD, lemosLetelier1994PRD, gonzalezEspitia2003PRD}) has a Keplerian asymptotic profile $V\sim\rho^{-1/2}$.
+We always have $V^2<1$ outside the marginally stable orbit (see below), in such a way that the streams are physically plausible (although we may have $V^2>1$ in regions very close to the BH, see for instance Figure~\ref{fig:figN2a}; these regions, however, are not considered as part of the disc, as explained below).
+We also note that the property $\sigma(0)=0$ of the ``BH + disc'' solution is due to relativistic effects, being related to the existence of an event horizon; the corresponding superposition ``monopole + $N$ Kuzmin potentials'' in Newtonian gravity always gives us a positive surface density at the disc centre (if all mass parameters are positive).

-Moreover, the structure of the metric functions guarantees us that the ``BH + disk'' spacetime is asymptotically flat.
-Therefore its ADM mass \cite{poisson2004toolkit} is finite.
+Moreover, the structure of the metric functions guarantees us that the ``BH + disc'' spacetime is asymptotically flat.
+Therefore its Arnowitt-Deser-Misner (ADM) mass \cite{poisson2004toolkit} is finite.
 It is given by $M_{\rm ADM}=\sum_{i=1}^N m_i$ and coincides with the ADM mass of the seed spacetime.
-Other definitions for the disk mass \cite{vogtLetelier2003PRD, vieiraLetelier2014GRG} give us a finite total mass for the disk itself.
+Other definitions for the disc mass \cite{vogtLetelier2003PRD, vieiraLetelier2014GRG} give us a finite total mass for the disc itself.
+We restrict ourselves to models with $M_{\rm ADM}>m_1$; this condition can be interpreted as a ``positive total mass'' for the disc.